Clenshaw–Curtis quadrature: General method

-From this formula, it is clear that the Clenshaw–Curtis quadrature rule is symmetric, in that it weighs f(x) and f(−x) equally.
+From this formula, it is clear that the Clenshaw–Curtis quadrature rule is symmetric, in that it weights f(x) and f(−x) equally.

 Because of aliasing, one only computes the coefficients $a_{2k}$ up to k = N/2, since discrete sampling of the function makes the frequency of 2k indistinguishable from that of N–2k.
 Equivalently, the $a_{2k}$ are the amplitudes of the unique bandlimited trigonometric interpolation polynomial passing through the N+1 points where f(cos θ) is evaluated, and we approximate the integral by the integral of this interpolation polynomial.
 There is some subtlety in how one treats the $a_{N}$ coefficient in the integral, however—to avoid double-counting with its alias it is included with weight 1/2 in the final approximate integral (as can also be seen by examining the interpolating polynomial):